Geraldine Lawhorn: Artistic years

 Geraldine graduated with honors from high school.
 However, she did not have plans to further her education.
-She received a scholarship from the AKA sorority and decided to take a correspondence course in short-story writing offered by Columbia University.
+She received a scholarship from the Alpha Kappa Alpha sorority and decided to take a correspondence course in short-story writing offered by Columbia University.
 The Hadley Institute for the Blind and Visually Impaired provided the braille material for the course.
 At the time, the Catholic Youth Organization conducted an experiment to see if dogs were able to lead blind people.
 Jerrie volunteered to participate and received a dog, Blondie.
 After a couple of months, she could keep it with her.

 At 19 years old, Jerrie completely lost her hearing.
 Doctors credited this handicap with measles she contracted when she turned five.
 It was an emotionally painful situation.
 Nonetheless, Jerrie did not stay idle; instead, she became involved in many activities.
 She attended the monthly meetings of the Fellowship Circle of the Blind, where she discovered drama performance and started writing plays for the fellowship programs.
 The young lady performed her first full-length dramatic recital on May 2, 1940, at Poro College.

 Geraldine desired attending college but she was refused many scholarships due to her handicaps.
 She decided to develop her artistic skills instead.
 She received a grant from the scholarship committee in Springfield to take private lessons in theater arts.
 Thus, she attended three days a week the dramatic department of the Chicago Piano College.
 Bessie Henderson, the head of the Drama Division of the school and an alumna from Northwestern University, taught her creative writing, diction, public speaking, and acting.
 Geraldine also had music lessons once a week.
 It was challenging since she could not hear the piano, but she reported feeling its vibrations.

 In 1942, Geraldine was admitted to the American Conservatory of Music in Chicago, where she studied for four years.
 She performed monologues at the United Service Organizations programs.
 She also volunteered in the Red Cross sewing division and received a medal for her dedication.
 The Blind Service Association selected Jerrie to audition for Reuben's Amateur Hour on one of the Chicago's leading stations.
 She did not win the prize but became popular.
 She appeared on television programs like Someone You Should Know, The Phil Donahue Show, and Ripley's Believe It or Not.